WilliamRagstad/WilliamRagstad.github.io/content/posts/understanding-order-theory.md

     - Weak Orders
     - Complete Lattices
 -->

+Order theory is a branch of mathematics that studies the arrangement of elements in a certain order, defined by a binary relation that describes how elements compare to each other.
+It encompasses various types of orders, such as partial orders, total orders, well orders, lattices, etc. each defined by specific properties that the relations must satisfy.
+The relationships between elements of a set provides a framework for reasoning about the structure of ordered sets.
+Order theory is used in various fields, such as set theory, category theory, and computer science, to model data structures, algorithms, scheduling tasks, and computational effects in programming languages for example.
+It essentially lays the foundation for understanding more advanced topics in mathematics and computer science.[^OrderTheory][^ListOfOrderTheoryTopics]
+This article provides a brief introduction and exploration of the key concepts and applications in order theory.

+## Fundamental Concepts

+To fully understand order theory, it is essential to grasp the fundamental concepts, terminologies and diagram notations that underpin the theory.

+### Partial Orders

+Partial orders are used to **model relationships between elements of a set**.

 A **partially ordered set** (or **poset** for short) described an ordered pair **\\(P = (X, \leq)\\)** consisting of a **set \\(X\\)** (called the ground set of \\(P\\)) and a partial order **relation \\(\leq\\) on \\(X\\)**.[^PartiallyOrderedSet][^PartialOrder_Wolfram]
 The names \\(X\\) and \\(P\\) where arbitrarily chosen, and the symbol \\(\leq\\) is *commonly* used to denote a partial order relation.